towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Scale Enemy Trainer Levels**
 Talk to the aide in the lower-right section of Oak's lab to toggle this feature.
 While active, enemy trainer roster levels will scale upwards relative to the highest-level pokemon in your party.
-Enemy pokemon will evolve by level if applicable.
+Enemy pokemon will evolve by level if applicable (biased to higher levels).
 Gym leaders and the Elite-4 scale slightly higher than normal trainers.

 **Obedience Level Cap**